 Integration with open data portal like OpenAIRE in order to automatically register open data stored and maintained by Open Data Platform.

-However, several gaps have to be fulfilled and developed within EGI Engage in order to support wider set of communities, including:
+However, several gaps have to be fulfilled and developed within EGI-Engage in order to support a wider set of communities, including:

-Rules for automatic publication of data sets based on certain rules (e.g. time since creation) or easy support for enabling such features in the communities user interfaces
+Rules for automatic publication of data sets based on certain rules (e.g. time since creation) or easy support for enabling such features in the communities user interfaces;

-Identification of data objects using global identifiers such as DOI (Data Object Identifier)
+Identification of data objects using global identifiers such as DOI (Data Object Identifier);

-More flexible approach to metadata and complex querying using various metadata standards
+More flexible approach to metadata and complex querying using various metadata standards;

-Enabling integration with community portals for data access
+Enabling integration with community portals for data access.

 Recommendations on Priorities for Developments